 \subsection{Lack of knowledge or experience}

-In our dataset, we observed that nearly all at-risk populations had less \spasadj knowledge than they needed to mitigate the risks they faced.
+In our dataset, nearly all at-risk populations had less \spasadj knowledge than they needed to mitigate the risks they faced.
 While prior work has found that general users tend to have limited \spasadj knowledge~\cite{wash2015too}, this was exacerbated for at-risk users who, by definition, faced serious \spasadj risks and thus usually needed to understand and deploy more robust protections than a typical user.
 The at-risk framework helps us understand current patterns in how \users experience \spasadj knowledge limitations.

-\paragraph{\cf{Legal or political} and \cf{prominence} tended to attract sophisticated attackers, leading to strong knowledge asymmetries} It was difficult for \groups---like activists, undocumented immigrants, journalists, or political campaign workers---to surmount the knowledge differential needed to counter the nation-state attackers that might or did target them~\cite{consolvo2021why, daffalla2021defensive,tadic2016ict,mcgregor2016individual, mcgregor2015investigating}.
-For example, undocumented immigrants in the U.S. were often unaware that Immigration and Customs Enforcement may target them for surveillance via government requests for information to the social media platforms they use~\cite{guberek2018keeping}.
+\paragraph{\cf{\Political} and \cf{prominence} tended to attract sophisticated attackers, leading to stark knowledge asymmetries} It was difficult for \groups---like activists, undocumented immigrants, journalists, or political campaign workers---to surmount the knowledge differential needed to counter the nation-state attackers that might or did target them~\cite{consolvo2021why, daffalla2021defensive,tadic2016ict,mcgregor2016individual, mcgregor2015investigating}.
+For example, undocumented immigrants in the U.S. were often unaware that Immigration and Customs Enforcement might target them for surveillance via government requests for information to the social media platforms they used~\cite{guberek2018keeping}.

 \paragraph{\cf{Relationship with the attacker} involved intimate threats that required expertise to counter} Even in the absence of sophisticated attacks, these threats can require substantial, robust protective measures.
-For example, survivors of intimate partner abuse contended with a motivated attacker who may launch repeated attacks leveraging intimate knowledge, physical access to devices and accounts, and relational power~\cite{consolvo2021why, freed2017digital, levy2020privacy}.
+For example, survivors of intimate partner abuse contended with a motivated attacker who may launch repeated attacks leveraging intimate knowledge about them, physical access to their devices and accounts, and relational power~\cite{consolvo2021why, freed2017digital, levy2020privacy}.

 \paragraph{Some \cf{resource or time constrained} users had limited technology experience} Examples included some people with low SES, people living in developing regions, and survivors of intimate partner abuse or trafficking, who did not have regular access to new or trusted devices or the internet, which limited their ability to gain technology experience and skills~\cite{sleeper2019tough, jack2019privacy, chen2019computer, matthews2017stories}.
 Other populations, like journalists and people involved with political campaigns, commonly did not have the time to develop the technical skills to counter the \spasadj risks they faced~\cite{mcgregor2015investigating, mcgregor2016individual, consolvo2021why}.
 Several studies reported that \users who are \cf{resource or time constrained} (emergency department workers~\cite{stobert2020understanding}, older adults~\cite{frik2019privacy,hornung2017navigating}, refugees~\cite{simko2018computer}, and others) did not understand \spasadj settings that were, in theory, available to them.